nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <B>Step 1</B>.
 The user launches the application for the first time.
 The` AddressBook` model is initialized with both the appropriate `UniquePersonList` and `UniqueEventList`.
 The lists are empty, with a person named `John Williams`.

 <B>Step 2</B>.
-The user adds an event `newEvent desc/ Star Wars Soundtrack n/ John Williams, date/2020-01-01, st/12:00 et/13:00`.
+The user adds an event `addEvent desc/ Star Wars Soundtrack n/ John Williams date/2020-01-01 st/12:00 et/13:00`.
 The event is added successfully.

 <B>Step 3</B>.
-The user then adds a new event `newEvent desc JurassicWorld Soundtrack  n/ John Williams, date/2020-01-01, st/12:30 et/13:00`.
+The user then adds a new event `addEvent desc/ JurassicWorld Soundtrack  n/ John Williams date/2020-01-01 st/12:30 et/13:00`.

 * This time window of this event overlaps with the previous event, and the Event List is no longer updated.
 An `OverlapEventException` is thrown by the parser.